Skip to main content

 Creating pages duplicates

-To achieve that, click Create a copy:
+To create a duplicate, click Create a copy:

-Next, choose the type of duplicate you would like to create:
+Choose the type of duplicate you want:

 Prototypes